Low-memory Krylov subspace methods for optimal rational matrix function approximation: Algorithms for other matrix functions

-The Lanczos-OR and Lanczos-FA iterates for a given rational matrix function are clearly related.
-In particular, $\tilde{N}(\vec{T})$ and $[\tilde{N}(\widehat{\vec{T}})]_{:k,:k}$ differ only in the bottom rightmost $(q-1)\times (q-1)$ principle submatrix, where $q = \deg(\tilde{N})$.
-Using this fact, it can be shown that the Lanczos-OR and Lanczos-FA iterates ``tend to coalesce as convergence takes place'' \cite[Proposition 5.1]{lopez_simoncini_06}.
-We now show that a similar phenomenon occurs with the induced Lanczos-OR approximation to the sign function and the Lanczos-FA approximation.
+Using this fact, it can be argued that the Lanczos-OR and Lanczos-FA iterates ``tend to coalesce as convergence takes place'' \cite[Proposition 5.1]{lopez_simoncini_06}.
+We show that a similar phenomenon occurs with the induced Lanczos-OR approximation to the sign function and the Lanczos-FA approximation.